vand3rlinden/vand3rlinden.github.io/content/post/mdo-anti-phishing-policies.md

 ### How it works
 Phishers may use P1 spoofing, allowing SPF to pass on their domain (P1 Sender) while sending emails on behalf of another domain (P2 Sender).
 Spoof intelligence identifies this and labels the email with Protection Policy Category ```SPOOF``` (Spoofing) in the ```X-Forefront-Antispam-Report``` message header.

+## Spoof intelligence insight
+You can use the spoof intelligence insight in the [Microsoft Defender portal](https://security.microsoft.com/spoofintelligence) to quickly identify spoofed senders who are legitimately sending you unauthenticated email (messages from domains that don't pass SPF, DKIM, or DMARC checks), and manually allow those senders.

 ## Configure anti-phishing policies and best practices
 > The best practices are based on the [Strict recommendations settings](https://learn.microsoft.com/en-us/defender-office-365/recommended-settings-for-eop-and-office365?view=o365-worldwide#eop-anti-phishing-policy-settings) of the Configuration Analyzer.